g-tejas/loom/README.md

 - Fast context switches (powered by Boost.Context)
 - Multiple backends: `kqueue`, `epoll`, `io_uring` (all of these seem to be edge triggered)
 - Supports unix domain sockets
+- Support for pinning event loop to hardware threads.

 ## Todo